hadign20/Unsupervised-Video-Object-Detection/README.md

 ![Untitled](https://user-images.githubusercontent.com/24352869/184511865-1b4452d4-639a-4338-8437-6b85e7689c35.png)

-In addition to the statistical modeling and inspired by the ViBe method \cite{barnich2010vibe}, we keep a set of sample values as a secondary non-parametric model for each block.
+In addition to the statistical modeling and inspired by the ViBe method, we keep a set of sample values as a secondary non-parametric model for each block.
 This set is initialized by the mean value of the block and its neighboring blocks at the first frame.
 At each of the consecutive frames one of the values in the set is selected randomly and replaced with the new mean value.
 We can denote the collection of background sample values for the block $i$ as $\mathcal{S}_i$ as follows: